mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/compute/compute-net-getting-started.md

 1. Close the *Manage NuGet Packages* dialog.
 The Nuget packages are installed and ready to use.

 <div class="alert alert-info" role="alert">
 <strong>Note:</strong> RhinoCompute.cs relies on functionality added to Rhino3dmIO in version 7.
-It's recommended that you install the latest `7.0.*-wip` NuGet package.
-To do this, you'll need to check the _Include prerelease_ box.
+It's recommended that you install the latest <code>7.0.*-wip</code> NuGet package.
+To do this, you'll need to check the <em>Include prerelease</em> box.
 </div>

 Changes that were made: